2002 Tampa Bay Buccaneers season: NFC Championship: at Philadelphia Eagles

 Tampa Bay won a road playoff game for the first time in franchise history, and in temperatures below 32 °F, in the last football game played at Veterans Stadium.
 The Eagles were heavy favorites at home going into the game.
 The Eagles had beaten the Buccaneers four consecutive times, in the wild card round the two previous seasons, and also during regular-season games in 2001 and 2002.
 During the two playoff losses, both at Veterans Stadium, Tampa Bay had failed to score a single touchdown.

 Eagles running back Brian Mitchell returned the opening kickoff 70 yards, setting up a 20-yard touchdown run by Duce Staley less than a minute into the game.
 Tampa Bay responded with Martín Gramática's 48-yard field goal on their ensuing drive.
 At the end of Philadelphia's next possession, Lee Johnson's punt pinned the Buccaneers back at their own 4-yard line.
 But Tampa Bay stormed 96 yards and scored with Mike Alstott's 1-yard touchdown run to take the lead.
 The key play on the drive was a 71-yard completion from Brad Johnson to Joe Jurevicius on third down and two from their own 24-yard line.

-David Akers tied the score, 10–10, with a 30-yard field goal midway through the second quarter, but the Bucs responded with an 80-yard, 12-play drive that ended with a 9-yard touchdown pass from Brad Johnson to Keyshawn Johnson.
+David Akers tied the score, 10–10, with a 30-yard field goal midway through the second quarter, but the Buccaneers responded with an 80-yard, 12-play drive that ended with a 9-yard touchdown pass from Brad Johnson to Keyshawn Johnson.
 With time running out in the half, Donovan McNabb led the Eagles to the Tampa Bay 24-yard line, only to lose a fumble while being sacked by his high school teammate Simeon Rice, who stripped the ball away and recovered it himself.

-On the Eagles' first drive of the third quarter, McNabb lost another fumble due to a tackle from cornerback Ronde Barber, and Bucs defensive tackle Ellis Wyms recovered it.
-Later on, with 1:02 left in the third period, Gramatica's 27-yard field goal increased the Tampa Bay lead to 20–10.
+On the Eagles' first drive of the third quarter, McNabb lost another fumble due to a tackle from cornerback Ronde Barber, and Buccaneers defensive tackle Ellis Wyms recovered it.
+Later on, with 1:02 left in the third quarter, Gramatica's 27-yard field goal increased the Tampa Bay lead to 20–10.
 In the fourth quarter, the Eagles managed to drive 73 yards to Tampa Bay's 10-yard line, but Barber intercepted McNabb's pass with 3:12 left in the game and returned it 92 yards for a touchdown, clinching a trip to the Super Bowl for the first time in franchise history.

 This was the last professional football game ever played at Veterans Stadium.
 The Eagles would move to Lincoln Financial Field for the 2003 season.
-The other team that occupied the Vet, the Philadelphia Phillies, would play the entire baseball season there in 2003 before they too left in 2004 to play in brand new Citizens Bank Park.
-As of 2022, both Philadelphia teams are still playing in those stadiums.
+The other team that occupied Veterans Stadium, the Philadelphia Phillies, would play the entire baseball season there in 2003 before they too left in 2004 to play in brand new Citizens Bank Park.
+As of 2024, both Philadelphia teams are still playing in those stadiums.